-- refer cases of suspected abuse to the local authority Children's Services as required - support staff who make referrals to local authority Children's Services - refer cases to the Channel programme where there is a radicalisation concern as required - support staff who make referrals to the Channel programme - refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required - refer cases where a crime may have been committed to the Police as required - liaise with staff (especially pastoral support staff, school nurses, IT Technicians SENDCO and Mental Health Lead) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies - act as a source of support, advice and expertise for all staff - be aware of pupils who have a social worker - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school and college leadership staff (delete as applicable) - liaise with the headteacher to inform her of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
-This includes being aware of the requirement for children to have an Appropriate Adult.
+- refer cases of suspected abuse to the local authority Children's Services as required - support staff who make referrals to local authority Children's Services - refer cases to the Channel programme where there is a radicalisation concern as required - support staff who make referrals to the Channel programme - refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required - refer cases where a crime may have been committed to the Police as required - liaise with staff (especially pastoral support staff, school nurses, IT Technicians, SENDCO and Mental Health Lead) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies - act as a source of support, advice and expertise for all staff - be aware of pupils who have a social worker - help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues with teachers and school leadership staff - liaise with the to inform him or her of issues- especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+This includes being aware of the requirement for children to have an Appropriate Adult. - Identify and assign roles and responsibilities to manage filtering and monitoring. - Oversee online filtering and monitoring systems and act on issues identified or raised. - Monitor all aspects of filtering and monitoring systems.
+Ensuring they use an educational provider, it meets the risk profile of the school and they are aware that this is working effectively. - Meet the DFE filtering and monitoring technical standards - Consider meeting the Cyber security standards for schools and colleges.GOV.UK. including undertaking Cyber security training for all staff, including governors, trustees.
+Cyber security training for school staff NCSC.GOV.UK. and Walsall Council Schools Cybersecurity support

-If the Designated Safeguarding Lead is not available you must refer your concerns to someone else who is named as a deputy for this role.
+If the Designated Safeguarding Lead is not available, you must refer your concerns to someone else who is named as a deputy for this role.